A Local Teen's Guide to Eating in Atlanta

 Puttshack

-Puttshack is mainly known for their new take on mini golf, but they also have a kitchen where you can get food delivered to you so that you can eat flatbreads, nachos and more while playing.
+Puttshack is mainly known for its new take on mini-golf, but it also has a kitchen where you can get food delivered to you so that you can eat flatbreads, nachos and more while playing.

 Beat the Bomb

-While playing games and ultimately beating the bomb, it can be easy to work up an appetite due to how much exercise you will be doing.
-Luckily, they have a full kitchen and bar serving sandwiches, pita pizzas and hot dogs, just in case.
+While playing games and ultimately beating the bomb, it can be easy to work up an appetite.
+Luckily, there is a full kitchen and bar serving sandwiches, pita pizzas and hot dogs, just in case.

 Your 3rd Spot

-While playing some of the many games at Your 3rd Spot, it can become easy to get hungry and tired, so take a break and get some of the food they serve at their in-house kitchen like burger sliders and mini chicken and waffles.
+While playing some of the many games at Your 3rd Spot, you can get hungry and tired, so take a break and get try burger sliders or mini chicken and waffles.

 Where: 400 Chattahoochee Row NW